-The archipelago consists of five main holiday islands - La Palma, Tenerife, Gran Canaria, Fuerteventura and Lanzarote - and the two, small unspoilt islands of Hierro and Gomera.
-The islands are the tips of a vast volcanic mountain range lying beneath the Atlantic Ocean.
-The fact that four of Spain's seven major national nature reserves are located here reflects the extraordinary wealth of natural beauty to be found in the Canaries.
+The archipelago is composed of five primary holiday islands - La Palma, Tenerife, Gran Canaria, Fuerteventura, and Lanzarote - coupled with two smaller, unspoiled islands, Hierro and Gomera.
+These islands mark the visible crests of an extensive volcanic mountain range submerged beneath the Atlantic Ocean.
+Their extraordinary natural allure is exemplified by the presence of four out of Spain's seven major national nature reserves within their boundaries.

 At the heart of the archipelago, Tenerife and Gran Canaria emerge as the liveliest tourist havens.
 They offer vibrant beachfronts, bustling nightlife, and ceaseless revelry.
 However, for those willing to stray from the well-trodden paths of package holidays, a retreat into the islands' awe-inspiring natural panoramas, far removed from the hustle and bustle, awaits.

 The Canary Islands cater to a diverse spectrum of holiday predilections.
 Whether your preference leans toward lively oceanfronts bedecked with soaring hotels and boundless amusement, or quieter enclaves to savor the islands' natural marvels, this haven accommodates it all.
 The islands proffer an amalgamation of experiences, encompassing gay bars, all-night clubs, frothy celebrations, as well as familiar establishments such as fish and chip shops.